SIE practice questioneasySIPC Protection

 Why B — Loss of securities and cash when a broker-dealer fails financially

-SIPC protects customers against loss of cash and securities (up to $500,000, including $250,000 for cash) held at a broker-dealer that fails financially or becomes insolvent.
-SIPC does NOT protect against market losses (A), fraud (C), or inflation (D).
-It also does not cover commodity futures, fixed annuities, or investments in limited partnerships that are not registered.
-SIPC is not a government agency — it's a nonprofit funded by its member broker-dealers.
+SIPC protects customers against loss of cash and securities, up to $500,000 including $250,000 for cash, held at a broker-dealer that fails financially or becomes insolvent.
+SIPC does not protect against market losses, representative fraud, or inflation, and it is not a government agency.

 Turn it into reps